Discipline & School Policies

 LEVEL TWO

-Level Two infractions will be dealt with by the teacher or staff member witnessing the infraction(s), in consultation with the school counselor and/or Dean of Students.
+Level Two infractions will be dealt with by the teacher or staff member witnessing the infraction(s), in consultation with the Lower School Dean of Students and potentially the school counselor.
 Depending on the severity of the behavior, the Lower School Division Head may be involved.
-Communication about the incident(s) will be sent to parents.
+Communication about the incident(s) may be sent to parents.

 Examples include: